 Making Tax Digital has already started for individual taxpayers and Value Added Tax(VAT)-registered businesses.
-Her Majesty’s Revenue and Customs (HMRC) has a long-term Making Tax Digital plan.
-It's designed to streamline the entire tax system by taking the majority of processes online.
-A firm, final good-bye to paper records.
+HM Revenue and Customs (HMRC) has a long-term MTD plan.
+It’s designed to streamline the entire tax system by taking the majority of processes online.
+A firm, final goodbye to paper records.

 It’s up to you to make sure that you’re Making Tax Digital ready.
 But that doesn’t mean that you’re going it alone.
 FreshBooks is always a step ahead, keeping pace with HMRC developments so that we’re ready for the next stage before you need it.
 Check what phase you’re in.
 Then have a look at the guides we’ve got ready for you.